LFilipePacheco/farm-holdings-integration/README.md

   agricultural holdings that apply for support schemes — but many small horticultural agricultural holdings never register;
-- The **SIA-ZV platform**, used since 2013 for Vulnerable Zone monitoring, captured agricultural holdings through aid requests and field contact — but the platform is currently unavailable, freezing its data in time;
+- The **SIA-ZV platform**, used since 2013 for Vulnerable Zone monitoring, captured agricultural holdings through field contact — but the platform is currently unavailable, freezing its data in time;
 - The two sources overlap, use different identifiers and structures, and each contains records the other lacks.